Innoson gifts overall best UTME candidate N3m scholarship

 “This latest scholarship award is a testament to Innoson Vehicles’ dedication to empowering young Nigerians and investing in the future of the nation.”

-Ejikeme Joy, a student of Anglican Girls Secondary School in Nnewi, Anambra state, emerged as the overall best student in the 2023 UTME with a score of 362 Joy’s scores in English Language, Physics, Biology, and Chemistry were broken down as 98 percent, 89 percent, 94 percent and 81 percent respectively
+Joy, a student of Anglican Girls Secondary School in Nnewi, Anambra state, emerged the overall best student in the 2023 UTME with a score of 362.

+Joy’s scores in English Language, Physics, Biology, and Chemistry were broken down as 98 percent, 89 percent, 94 percent and 81 percent, respectively.

 Disclaimer